 Recovery from Injury and Disease

-This course will introduce students to the science of rehabilitation and recovery from injury and disease.
-Students will understand how severe injuries and chronic diseases can impact the patient and family, both physically and emotionally.
-Conditions such as spinal cord injury, concussion, stroke, arthritis, and chronic obstructive pulmonary disease will be used to illustrate the journey through rehabilitation, the road to recovery, and adjustment to disability.
-Students will be introduced to concepts about the musculoskeletal, cardiovascular, pulmonary, and neurological systems, as well as coping mechanisms and quality of life.
-In addition, cutting-edge research on novel rehabilitation treatments will be introduced, including visits to leading faculty laboratories.
-Students will use a variety of interactive methods to understand the content, including small group tutorials and problem-based learning.
+This course will introduce students to the science of rehabilitation within the World Health Organization framework.
+Through this approach, students will understand how severe injuries and chronic diseases can impact the patient and family, both physically and emotionally.
+Conditions such as spinal cord injury, stroke, arthritis, and chronic obstructive pulmonary disease will be used to illustrate the journey through rehabilitation, the road to recovery and adjustment to disability.
+Along this journey, students will be introduced to concepts about the musculoskeletal, cardiovascular, pulmonary, and neurological systems, as well as coping mechanisms and quality of life.

 Introduction to Medical Laboratory Science